MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

                 set resultArray w/= i <- M(qs[i]);
             }
 ```
-The [`IndexRange`](xref:Microsoft.Quantum.Arrays.IndexRange) function called on an array (e.g. our array of qubits, `qs`) returns a range over the indices of the array.
+The [`IndexRange`](xref:Microsoft.Quantum.Arrays.IndexRange) function called on an array (for example, our array of qubits, `qs`) returns a range over the indices of the array.
 Here, we use it in our `for` loop to sequentially measure each qubit using the `M(qs[i])` statement.
 Each measured `Result` type (either `Zero` or `One`) is then added to the corresponding index position in `resultArray` with an update-and-reassign statement.